alexandru-savinov/BalancedNewsGo/memory-bank/activeContext.md

 - Log raw content strings on parse failures to identify malformed outputs.
 - Track metrics on failure modes to guide improvements.
 - Review and enforce OpenAI prompt formatting to ensure consistent, parseable JSON responses.

+---

+## April 2025 Update: Validation, Feedback, QA, and Code Quality

+### Fully Operational Validation & Feedback Loop
+- The system now features a **continuous, automated validation loop** integrated across backend and frontend.
+- **User feedback** is ingested both inline (via the UI) and through API endpoints.
+- Validation runs automatically on new data and model outputs, flagging inconsistencies or low-confidence results.
+- Feedback directly informs **prompt tuning** and **model adjustments**, creating a **closed-loop improvement cycle**.

+### Continuous Feedback Ingestion & Dashboards
+- Feedback is continuously collected, stored, and analyzed.
+- **Dashboards** provide real-time insights into:
+  - Feedback volume and sentiment
+  - Validation pass/fail rates
+  - Model performance trends
+- This enables rapid detection of issues and supports **data-driven iteration**.

+### QA Framework for Documentation
+- A **multi-stage QA process** governs all documentation updates:
+  - **Drafting:** Authors use standardized templates to ensure consistency.
+  - **Automated Checks:** Markdown linting, link validation, and style enforcement run on every commit.
+  - **Peer Review:** At least one reviewer verifies technical accuracy, clarity, and adherence to guidelines.
+  - **Approval & Merge:** Only after passing automated checks and peer review can changes be merged.
+- **Continuous Improvement:**
+  - Collect feedback on documentation usability.
+  - Periodic audits to identify outdated or unclear sections.
+  - Update templates and checklists based on lessons learned.

+### Resolved SonarQube and Lint Issues
+- Major **SonarQube warnings** have been addressed, improving code maintainability and security.
+- **Lint errors** across backend and frontend have been fixed.
+- The **CI pipeline** now enforces these quality gates on every commit.

+### Related Files
+- [`architecture_plan.md`](architecture_plan.md) — System architecture and validation flow
+- [`memory-bank-update-plan.md`](memory-bank-update-plan.md) — Update plans including feedback loop
+- [`memory-bank-enhancement-plan.md`](memory-bank-enhancement-plan.md) — Enhancements related to dashboards and QA
+- [`progress.md`](progress.md) — Progress tracking including QA and validation milestones